Image

 • Lead trial counsel for Forest Laboratories in In re Namenda Direct Purchaser Antitrust Litigation, a certified antitrust class action in the Southern District of New York involving a groundbreaking treatment for dementia in Alzheimer's patients.
 Plaintiffs claimed approximately $21 billion in trebled damages; the case settled the night before trial for less than 5% of that amount.

-• Lead trial counsel for former pharmaceutical executive charged with participating in a criminal RICO conspiracy in a four-month, nationally-reported jury trial that included testimony from more than 40 witnesses.
+• Lead trial counsel for former pharmaceutical executive charged with participating in a criminal RICO conspiracy in a four-month, nationally reported jury trial that included testimony from more than 40 witnesses.

 • Lead trial counsel in ZeniMax Media et al. v.
 Oculus VR et al., on behalf of Facebook, Oculus VR, and individual defendants in a federal jury trial in the Northern District of Texas.
 Plaintiffs sought $6 billion in damages based on alleged use of their intellectual property.
 Obtained a defense verdict for Facebook and a partial defense verdict for the remaining defendants, including the jury’s rejection of plaintiffs’ lead claim of trade secret misappropriation.